-There are some common myths that lateral flow devices are inflexible and are not suitable or flexible enough for an ever demanding market place.
-We invited Hayley Clarke, Abingdon Health’s Key Account Manager, to our question and answer session to dispel some of these common myths about lateral flow devices (LFDs).
+There are some common myths that lateral flow devices are inflexible and not suitable or flexible enough for an ever demanding marketplace.
+Therefore, we invited Hayley Clarke, Abingdon Health’s Key Account Manager, to dispel some of these common myths about lateral flow devices (LFDs).

 Hayley has many years’ experience with lateral flow development projects, so she is well placed to discuss the flexible nature of LFDs and how they can be applied to detect many different markers in humans, animals, crops or food in a variety of different matrices.

-If you would like to speak with us about the quantitative capabilities of lateral flow devices please contact us on +44 (0) 1904 406080 or email@example.com.
-Alternatively, you can view our Lateral Flow Assay Reader OEM eBook.
-Our eBook explains how we can streamline the process for developing a reader that accurately quantifies single or multiplexed lateral flow assays.
+If you would like to speak with us about the quantitative capabilities of lateral flow devices please contact us on +44 (0) 1904 406082 or [email protected].